akto-api-security/tests-library/remediation/COMMAND_INJECTION_WINDOWS.md

 ### Step 3: Implement Least Privilege Principle
 Your application should run with the least privilege necessary.
 This will limit the potential damage if a command injection does occur.

-### Step 4: Regular Audit and Update
-Regularly audit your code for security vulnerabilities and update your system/application to ensure it has all the latest security patches.

-These steps should help minimize the chance of command injection in Windows systems using system specific operations.
-Do understand that entirely preventing command injection depends on the situation and requirements, so one should always be vigilant and employ multiple defense strategies.